haukex/raspinotes/BaseInstall.md

 			mv -v ~/mail /data/pi
 			ln -svf /data/pi/mail ~

-	4. Later, after completing the install, you can enable the "Overlay File System" in the "Performance Options" of `raspi-config`.
+	4. Later, after completing the installation, you can enable the "Overlay File System" in the "Performance Options" of `raspi-config`.
 Remember that if making changes that need to persist across reboots, you'll need to disable and re-enable this option, rebooting each time.